bbros-dev/netsim-tools/docs/links.md

 Links between virtual lab devices are specified in **links** element of the topology file -- a list of links in one of these formats:

-* A dictionary of node names and other link attributes
+* A dictionary of node names and other link attributes.
+Use this format when you want to have a tight control over interface attributes like IP addresses, or when you have to specify additional link attributes like OSPF cost.
-* A list of node names
+* A list of node names.
+Use this format for multi-access interface when you're OK with default IP addressing and don't need to specify any additional link attributes.
-* A string in format *a-b*
+* A string in *node*-*node* format.
+Use this format for a point-to-point link.

 You can use all three link formats in the same topology file -- they are always converted into a dictionary format first, and then augmented with addressing details.